Private, In-Home Tutoring in Brick Township, New Jersey

-SchoolTutoring Academy’s tutoring programs for Brick Township students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brick Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum of Brick Township is modeled from the National Core Standards as well as the New Jersey Core Curriculum Content Standards.
 The English Language Arts curriculum focuses on the five major components of learning language arts: speaking, reading, writing, listening and language.
 The goals of these are to help the student achieve college readiness and to achieve literacy in English as well as History/Social Studies, science and technical subjects.